zimolzak/psci-resource-proposal/README.md

 clinical leadership, clinical operations, project manager, quality improvement, patient safety, chart reviewer, data manager, system administrator, programmers, and developers.
-Additionally, a structured change management process will be outlined in the resource to facilitate the team’s work.
+Additionally, a structured change management process will be outlined in this section to facilitate the team’s work.